nirvanesque/surya-ocr/README.md

 # Finetuning Surya OCR
 You can now take Surya OCR further by training it on your own data with our [finetuning script](/surya/scripts/finetune_ocr.py).
-It’s built on Hugging Face Trainer, and supports all the integrations and [arguments](https://huggingface.co/docs/transformers/en/main_classes/trainer#transformers.TrainingArguments) that the huggingface trainer provides.
+It’s built on Hugging Face Trainer, and supports all the [arguments](https://huggingface.co/docs/transformers/en/main_classes/trainer#transformers.TrainingArguments) that the huggingface trainer provides, and integrations like torchrun, or deepspeed.

 To setup your dataset, follow the example dataset format [here](https://huggingface.co/datasets/datalab-to/ocr_finetune_example) and provide the path to your own dataset when launching the training script.
 ```bash